Search

 • Photography.
 Some recent digital cameras use face detection for autofocus.
 Mobile apps use facial recognition to detect regions of interest in slideshows.

 • Facial feature extraction.
-Specific facial features such as the nose, eyes, mouth, skin color and more can be extracted from images and live video feeds.
+Specific facial features such as the nose, eyes, mouth, skin color and more can be extracted from images and live video feeds on social media.

 • Face recognition.
-A face recognition system is designed to identify and verify a person from a digital image or video frame, often as part of access control or identify verification solutions.
+A face recognition system is designed to verify and identify people from a digital image or video frame, often as part of access control or identification verification solutions.

 • Marketing.
 Face detection is becoming more and more important for marketing, analyzing customer behavior, or segment-targeted advertising.